awslabs/ec2-spot-workshops/content/040_karpenter/install_karpenter.md

 draft: false
 ---

 In this section we will install Karpenter and learn how to configure a default [Provisioner CRD](https://karpenter.sh/docs/provisioner-crd/) to set the configuration.
 Karpenter is installed in clusters with a [helm](https://helm.sh/) chart.
 Karpenter follows best practices for kubernetes controllers for its configuration.
 Karpenter uses [Custom Resource Definition(CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to declare its configuration.
 Custom Resources are extensions of the Kubernetes API.
 One of the premises of Kubernetes is the [declarative aspect of its APIs](https://kubernetes.io/docs/concepts/overview/kubernetes-api/).
-Karpenter similifies its configuration by adhering to that principle.
+Karpenter simplifies its configuration by adhering to that principle.

 ## Install Karpenter Helm Chart